 The mission of the Pediatrics Diversity Committee at Mount Sinai Kravis Children’s Hospital is to serve as a catalyst for change, promoting diversity and inclusiveness for all.

 Led by Sharon M. Edwards, MD, the Vice Chair for Diversity Initiatives, our Pediatrics Diversity Committee is an integral part of the Department of Pediatrics.
 The committee continuously works to provide a platform for issues around equity and to promote health care delivery through a social justice lens.
 Our goal is to promote inclusiveness for all by:

 - Strategically increasing the presence and visibility of Underrepresented in Medicine (URM) residents and faculty in our department

 - Supporting our members and challenging racism at the institutional level and beyond

-Comprised of a diverse group of Pediatrics faculty, ourhouse staff, and social workers, our committee provides a forum for conversations about racism, privilege, and bias at our institution.
-We have used those conversations to address the systemic practices in our department and our institution, which ultimately affect our patients as well as our colleagues.
+Comprised of a diverse group of Pediatrics faculty, our house staff, and social workers, our committee provides a forum for conversations about racism, privilege, and bias at our institution.
+We used those conversations to address the systemic practices in our department and institution, which ultimately affect our patients and colleagues.
 Supported wholeheartedly by our Chair, our department and training program serve as a model for directing conversations and driving change at the graduate medical education level.
 Our committee is open to all and we welcome new members!